 The above COD/BOD ratio is useful for assessing the amount of sewage available for biological treatment.

-COD tests are used very frequently than the BOD tests because of COD tests have high speed to get fast results.
-COD test is used mainly to assess the COD tests are used.
+COD tests are used very frequently than the BOD tests because of COD tests have high speed to get fast results & used mainly to assess the COD tests.

 The COD tests determine the strength of waste material, having toxic and biologically resistant organic matter.

-For deciding the industrial waste material, the C.0 D. tests are used, it also determines the strength of waste material, which BOD tests cannot identify.
+For deciding the industrial waste material, the COD tests are used, it also determines the strength of waste material, whereas BOD tests cannot identify.